oauthstuff/app2app-evolution/README.md

 the intent:// scheme.
 In this intent:// scheme the RP can set the package name of the RP app.
 Since we started the flow inside the RP app the user will be redirected to the legit app.

+JJH: I think the 'since' makes the assumption in-app browser tabs are supported by the user's browser?
+If not I don't understand it.
+Or is the assumption that the flow started in the genuine RP app?
+I'm not sure we can guarantee that.
+We can guarantee the user doesn't end up back in a browser/malicious app with a different package id, but it's upto the RP to verify if the RP app in use is genuine.

 <img src="https://www.plantuml.com/plantuml/proxy?fmt=svg&src=https://raw.githubusercontent.com/oauthstuff/app2app-evolution/master/plantuml/idp_web_to_rp.plantuml" style="background-color: white">